beenycool/Name-Spoofer/README.md

 - `/remove <target>` - Hides the string `<target>`.
 (Can have spaces)
 - `/spooffirst <target>` - Used with `/spoofsecond`.
 (Can have spaces as long as it's the same color.)
 - `/spoofsecond <target>` - Changes whatever string that is set as spooffirst to `<target>`.
 (Can have spaces)
+- `/spoofskin help` - Shows usage information for skin overrides.
+- `/spoofskin reset` - Clears every saved skin override.
+- `/spoofskin reset <target>` - Removes the override for a specific player.
+- `/spoofskin <target> <skin>` - Replaces `<target>`'s appearance with `<skin>`'s skin (both accept usernames or UUIDs).

+### Skin Spoofing

+`/spoofskin` downloads the requested skin through Mojang's profile services and registers it locally.
+Overrides persist between sessions and are stored in the mod configuration directory so your chosen disguises will reload the next time you start the game.
+Changes trigger a resource reload to update player renderers immediately.

+Skin spoofing depends on real Mojang profiles.
+If the skin name cannot be resolved to a UUID the command falls back to name-only storage, which means the override will only match by exact username.
+Private or rate-limited profiles might fail to download; in those cases the command reports the error and keeps your previous skin.

 NOTE: THESE APPLY TO ANY TEXT THAT APPEARS ON YOUR SCREEN (Also only & color code tags on changed text.
 Colored text can be spoofed without using & to specify the color.)